RoboJackets/igvc-software/documents/design/cone_of_shame.md

 ## Proposed Solution

 - The problem could potentially be solved by creating a cone behind the robot and make the robot think that that is a part of the line defining the course.
 Thus the robot would not travel backwards.
-- Create a new topic publishing a map with artificially created points and then feed that into the navigation
+- Create a new layer in the 2D cost map and artificially insert points to act as a cone-shaped obstacle behind the robot
-    - Create a map with artificially inserted points and publish the map to a topic (maybe something like /cam/fakeback)
+    - Create a new layer and artificially create point behind the robot
-    - Create a subscriber in the navigation stack for the topic and interegrate the mapping into path planning cost map
+    - Incorporate the new layer into the cost map

 ## Questions & Research